libz80 - A portable Z80 emulation library

 Extensibility

-This time, the approach is much smarter (at least, I want to think that!).
-All the decode tables and the implementation of the opcodes is automatically generated from an opcode table and a specification table consisting in regular expressions and C-code templates.
+All the decode tables and the implementation of the opcodes are automatically generated from an opcode table and a specification table consisting in regular expressions and C-code templates.
 This has two benefits; first, there are less manually-written lines of code to make mistakes in; second, it makes *very* easy to add or modify opcodes.
 Even the prefixes tree is automatically generated from the opcodes list.
 So it should be very easy to modify the input files to emulate other similar processors (Z180?) or maybe even different processors.

 Download